Mennaalsafeen/Graduation-Project-Clinic-system-/README.md

 - The system shall allow patients to book appointments.
 - The system shall allow users to view their appointments.
 - The system shall allow users to update or cancel appointments.
-- The system shall allow doctors to manage their schedules.
+- The system shall allow dentists to manage their schedules.
-- The system shall allow admins to manage users and appointments.
+- The system shall allow admins/receptionists to manage users and appointments.

 ## Non-Functional Requirements
 - The system should be user-friendly and easy to navigate.